papuge/Note-them-all/README.md

 <img src="./screens/screen4.png" width="70%" />

-- You can also sort notes by title or creation date
+- You can also sort notes by title or creation date.

 <img src="./screens/screen5.png" width="40%" />

-- And filter notes by tags
+- And filter notes by tags.

 <img src="./screens/screen6.png" width="40%" />